-The Company and its employees operate in the framework of the collective agreement, the rules of procedure, the procedure for organising internal training, ethical employment policy, the policy of business ethics and the policy of equal opportunity adopted by the Company.
+The Company and its employees operate in the framework of the approved Payment for Work Procedure system, the rules of procedure, the procedure for organising internal training, ethical employment policy, the policy of business ethics, the policy of equal opportunity and the politics of the human rights adopted by the Company.

-In 2018 the average number of employees of Rokiškio sūris, AB was 1,484; in comparison with 2017 (1,542), it decreased by 3.8 per cent or 58 employees.
+In 2019 the average number of employees of Rokiškio sūris, AB was 1,453; in comparison with 2018 (1,484), it decreased by 2.09 per cent or 31 employees.
 The decrease in the number of employees has to do with the decrease of milk collection points, and consequently less keepers of milk collection points as well as logistics staff.

-In 2018 workers accounted for 82.50 per cent (82.0 per cent in 2017) of all employees of the Company; professionals accounted for 17.0 per cent (17.4 per cent in 2017) and the number of management personnel was 8 employees (0.54 per cent) (0.65 per cent in 2017), 2 top managers retired.
+In 2019 workers accounted for 82.30 per cent (82.50 per cent in 2018) of all employees of the Company; professionals accounted for 17.10 per cent (17.0 per cent in 2018) and the number of management personnel was the same, i.e. 8 employees.